sundgenomics/sundgenomics.github.io/pipeline_overview.md

 ### CUTRUN/CUTTAG

-This pipeline is derived from ATAC pipeline
+This pipeline is derived from the ATAC pipeline to handle reads produced by CUT'n'Run and Cut&Tag assays.

 - Inputs: .fastq.gz files, a reference genome
 - Options: paired-end only
 - Outputs: indexed, sorted .bam files .bw files